DanielRHarris/artiquill/citations.md

 #### Creating Citations

-**1.** To create a citation, click the "Add" button in the upper right hand corner of the Citations tab, and select the type of document to be cited \(currently supported document types include journal articles, books and websites\).
+**1.** To create a citation, click the "Add" button in the upper right hand corner of the "Citations" tab, and select the type of document to be cited \(currently supported document types include journal articles, books and websites\).

 **2.** Fill in as many fields as possible in the citation creation form, and click "Update Citation".